Roy Oswalt: Texas Rangers (2012)

 On May 29, it was reported that Oswalt had signed a minor league deal with the Texas Rangers.

 To get back to form, Roy started four games in the Rangers' minor league system; three games for the Triple-A Round Rock Express and one for the Double-A Frisco RoughRiders.
 Throughout the four starts, he went 1–1 with a 5.87 ERA.

 On June 20, the Rangers announced that Oswalt would make his first start with the major league club on Friday, June 22, a home game against the Colorado Rockies.
 In his debut with the Rangers, Oswalt pitched 62/3 innings.
 He collected 6 strikeouts, while surrendering 9 hits and one earned run.
 He received an ovation from the crowd as he exited.

 On July 31, the Rangers moved Oswalt to the bullpen after the acquisition of Ryan Dempster.

 On August 23, Oswalt made a spot start against the Tampa Bay Rays to give Matt Harrison an extra day of rest.
 However, he was removed after two innings with soreness in his elbow.
 On September 11, he was diagnosed with a right forearm strain and did not throw for several days.
 His first appearance since the injury was on September 24 in a game against the Oakland Athletics.
 He pitched two scoreless innings of relief.
-The next day, he pitched 1.1 innings.
+The next day, Oswalt pitched 1 1/3 innings.